CentaurusInfra/arktos/docs/design-proposals/multi-tenancy/multi-tenancy-network.md

 |subnet|subnet-1, or 192.168.100.0/26|
 |ip|192.168.100.5|

-If these settings are set on a pod attached to a flat network, the settings will be ignored by the flat network controller and also the corresponding CNI plugins.
+If these settings are set on a pod attached to a flat network, the settings will be ignored by the flat network controller and also the corresponding CNI plugins, as the existing cni plugins used in flat network have no support for such extension yet.

 (**TBD: for a flat network, can we automatically limit its communication scope to that network?**)